Keicho Ichibu Die Study now available!

 Full Die Map

 Overall, this is a very simple and tidy die map.
 The most noteworthy general takeaway (in my opinion) is the repetition of almost every die.
-In all 32 coins, I've seen only one die that isn't found on multiple pieces - Gaku-B1.
+In all 35 coins, I've seen only one die that isn't found on multiple pieces - Gaku-B1.
 Every other die is found on at least two coins.
 This implies to me that this sample represents most, if not all, possible dies.

 Use in Counterfeit Detection

 I would be highly skeptical of any Gaku ichibu that doesn't use a die included here.
 While it's certainly possible that other dies are out there, without multiple examples or crossover with an already known die, I would proceed with caution.
+To assist with this, I've pulled out a few key features in the calligraphy on side A that are consistent across all known examples here.

 Keicho Transitional Die Pair